AndersGMadsen/02476-awesome-1/reports/README.md

 >
 > Answer:

 We used a UNET where the encoder was resnet inspired from the third party frame work Pytorch Image Models.
 The decoder was found elsewhere as the framework did not offer many selections of segmentation model.
+Honestly, using a third party framework was a little vit limiting.
+Obviouly, it assured quality regarding the model and it is always great to implement new model in different frameworks.
+However, as our starting point was the data set, we did spend some time finding a model from the recommended frameworks that worked for our setting.
+It was great working with a third party set up in this project.

 ## Coding environment